Charles Pinckney National Historic Site | PARK AT A GLANCE

 PARK OVERVIEW

 Charles Pinckney National Historic Site commemorates the South Carolina statesman who was instrumental in the formation of the United States Constitution and was a signer of the document.
 Located on the grounds of his former plantation just outside of Charleston in Mt.
 Pleasant, South Carolina, the park features a museum dedicated to Pinckney and South Carolina’s role in the shaping of America’s political structure shortly after the American Revolution.
-The museum and Visitor Center are housed in the Snee Farmhouse, the lone structure remaining on the property.
-It was built in the 1820s by subsequent owners of the plantation.
+The Visitor Center and museum are housed in the lone structure remaining on the property, a coastal farmhouse built around 1828 by subsequent owners of the plantation.
 Pinckney sold the property in 1817 after running into financial trouble.

 A thorough visit to the park should take no more than two hours, though most visitors take about an hour to see the museum, watch the park film, and stroll around the grounds.